You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 - Avoid divulging more information than is requested.

 Depending on the state you live in, it might be between 30 days to 90 days for you to receive the judge’s ruling decision on your workers’ compensation hearing.
 In North Carolina and South Carolina, most judges are required to send a decision no later than 30 days.
 If the order is not to your benefit, you can attempt to appeal the decision.

 We are Here to Support Your Claims

-From preparations to appeals, our work injury attorneys in Hickory, Charlotte, and Columbia can be your trusted guide throughout the entirety of your workers’ compensation hearing.
+From preparations to appeals, our work injury attorneys in Hickory, Charlotte, Greenville, Columbia, and Rock Hill can be your trusted guide throughout the entirety of your workers’ compensation hearing.
 You will find that we genuinely want to see you comfortable and recovering from a work-related injury.
-If your injury is so severe that you can never return to full work duties, you can rest assured knowing that we will do all we can to maximize your benefits, or explore the option of using a lawsuit to seek compensation.
+If your injury is so severe that you can never return to full work duties, you can rest assured knowing that we will do all we can to maximize your benefits or explore the option of using a lawsuit to seek compensation.

 Discuss the details of your case by calling (800) 351-3008 and asking for a free consultation.

 Contact our Personal Injury Attorneys

 Contact us today to speak with one of our Charlotte, Hickory, Greenville, Rock Hill, or Columbia attorneys.